vinnihoke/cs-build-1/app/README.md

 Conways Game of Life is Turing Complete because the algorithm calculates the neighbors at a given cell, and, given the set of rules above, determines if the cell should be a one or zero, alive or dead.

+## About the Project
+This project was built from a tutorial found below.
+Improvements were made to track generations, change the speed of the game, and added a template to create a fun blaster.

+The UI was built using an experimental open-source UI framework that I've been working on with a friend.
+It was built using React and Hooks.
+The project is deployed on Vercel (Zeit).

 ### Resources
 https://youtu.be/DvVt11mPuM0